AmirArdroudi/AmirArdroudi.github.io/content/projects/fun-climb.md

 ---

-Fun climb is an arcade game, developed by small team of our university students.
-It's a fun endless game that consist of various skins, upgrades ,and unlockables.
-In fun climb player control the charecter with gyroscope and climb using color-shifting buttons.
+Fun Climb is an arcade mobile game, developed by our small team of students in our University (University of Tabriz).
+It's a fun endless game that consists of various skins, upgrades, and unlockables.
+In this game, players control the character with gyroscope and climb using color-shifting buttons.
 A few of my friends and I presented this game as our bachelor degree's project.